jonnyhuck/raster-js/README.md

 This is useful for using raster datasets in libraries such as Leaflet, OpenLayers and Google Maps for applications such as viewsheds, A* Routing algorithm and the calculation of multispectral indices (e.g. NDVI).

+If the dataset CRS is defined by an EPSG code (which is not acceptable to [proj4js](http://proj4js.org/) then this script will use the code to look up the proj4 string at [EPSG.io](https://epsg.io/)).
+In order for this functionality to work, the script must have access to the internet.

 ### Usage

 ```bash